Recovering From a Cardiac Arrest

 • Vision problems

-All of these issues are normal.
+All these issues are normal.
 Most survivors report their brain-related changes get better over the first year.
 Some survivors have more severe deficits and require long-term support.

 Yes, it’s common for people to feel a wide range of emotions following a cardiac arrest.